rdacomp/CollapseOS/doc/load-run-code.md

     cat tosend.bin > /dev/ttyUSB0 (or whatever is your device)

 You can then re-open your connection with screen.
-You'll have a blank screen, but if the number of characters sent corresponds to what you gave `load`, then Collapse OS will be waiting for a new command.
+You'll have a blank screen, but if the number of characters sent corresponds to what you gave `poke`, then Collapse OS will be waiting for a new command.
 Go ahead, verify that the transfer was successful with: